VIC Temporary Closure, Services Continue

 Omineca Arts Centre is renowned for its innovative, multidisciplinary and marginalized art forms and offers both visual art exhibits as well as performances and other imaginative, interactie creative arts.

 This 5,000+ venue offers exciting line-ups of big name acts, bands and shows throughout the year, including Cirque Du Soleil and Alice Cooper.
-The CN Centre is also the arena for the Prince George Cougars, the local WHL hockey team. *TEMPORARILY CLOSED DUE TO COVID-19*
+The CN Centre is also the arena for the Prince George Cougars, the local WHL hockey team.

-The keeper of Prince George's history, visitors can explore the many hands-on exhibits and learn about the region's rich history, culture and local wildlife - including a live sturgeon. *TEMPORARILY CLOSED DUE TO COVID-19*
+The keeper of Prince George's history, visitors can explore the many hands-on exhibits and learn about the region's rich history, culture and local wildlife - including a live sturgeon.

 The Prince George Playhouse is an active venue for live theatre, concerts and indie movies showings.
 Upcoming shows and performances can be found on their website.